mread/mread.github.com/_posts/2015-10-07-faster-builds-1.markdown

 Taking a leaf out of the LMAX continuous performance tuning book we started measuring build times a few months before we began migrating to Buck (we now have data for half a million builds).
 We saw the number of builds per day increase while the total time spent building remained roughly the same.
-We now build more than 5 times more frequently than we did 18 months ago.
-Most builds now take less than a minute and tend to be proportional to the amount of change rather than the total size of the code.
-We developers crave feedback, if we can get feedback quicker then we just grab more.
+We now build about 5 times as often as we did 18 months ago.
+Most builds now take less than a minute and are proportional to the amount of change rather than the total size of the code.
+Developers crave feedback, if we can get feedback quicker then we just grab more.

 I'll reiterate this because I think it's really important.
 The two principle questions that a developer should be asking about their commits: